eficode-academy/ca-project/README.md

 This project is meant for you to make awesome software, with the skills in your Continuous Delivery and DevOps toolbox.
 Have fun, automate and be awesome!

+The project can be run by 1-3 persons in a team.

 ## Setup

 Fork this repository so you can make changes to it: